chrispetrou/NETsteg/README.md

 ### What is it?

-The above scripts are PoC of a steganographic method which is used for hiding and transmitting data in the `Network Layer` of an application using some most-significant-bits (_msbs_) in the Time-To-Live (_TTL_) field in the IP header.
+The above scripts are a PoC of a steganographic method which is used for hiding and transmitting data in the `Network Layer` of an application using some most-significant-bits (_msbs_) in the Time-To-Live (_TTL_) field in the IP header.